chongjh11/WorldWideEarthquake/README.md

 ![Version 2.0 default interface](https://github.com/jhchong11/WorldWideEarthquake/blob/master/Images/example1.png)

-_Do send me an email if you encounter any problems, questions or suggestions.
+_Do send me an email if you encounter any problems, questions, or suggestions.
 This was created in **R2017b** version of MATLAB._